 The Impact of the DMAIC Method on Motorola’s Customer Satisfaction and Profitability

-Motorola’s implementation of Six Sigma was instrumental in solving the company’s problem of declining quality and customer satisfaction with their products, particularly the semiconductors that were a critical component in many of their products.
+Motorola’s implementation of Six Sigma was instrumental in solving the company’s problem of declining quality.
+In particular, the semiconductors were a critical component in many of their products.

 Using Six Sigma’s DMAIC method, Motorola’s Six Sigma team was able to identify the root causes of defects in the semiconductor production process.
 They analyzed data on defects and waste, identified key areas of variability, and implemented changes to reduce variability and improve quality.
-For example, they introduced new equipment and software, changed the manufacturing process, and improved employee training.

 Through these changes, Motorola was able to reduce defects and waste in the semiconductor production process, leading to increased quality and customer satisfaction.
 Customers who purchased Motorola products that contained the improved semiconductors experienced increased reliability and performance, leading to greater satisfaction and repeat business.
-The improvements also led to reduced costs due to less rework and waste, which increased profitability for Motorola.

 Additionally, the Six Sigma program helped to create a culture of continuous improvement at Motorola.
 Employees were trained in Six Sigma methodologies and encouraged to participate in quality improvement projects.
 This led to increased engagement and ownership of quality improvement efforts at all levels of the organization.